Simulation of Cavitating Flows

 SauerSchnerrSourceParameters: <rNuc=3.0e-06, n=4.8e8>

 To explicitly turn off the source terms in the vapor mass fraction equation, one can specify cavitation: off in the run control file.
 The default value for this variable is on.
-Parameters for the source scaling model can be specified using the variable cavitationSourceScaling.
-No source term scaling will be performed is this variable is not present in the run control file.
+Parameters for the source scaling model are specified using cavitationMinPressure, cavitationMaxSourceFactor, and cavitationSourceFactorExponent.
+If these are not specified, default values are used and the resulting scaling factor remains 1.0.
 If the liquid_rho, vapor_rho, and NCG_rho variables are not included (or are set to -1), the code will use local cell values to normalize the pressure-correction equation at each cell.

 Non-Condensable Gas Specification